Please follow & like us :)

 You can also follow me on FacebookInstagram and Pinterest for more recipes your family will love!

-Arancini also known as Italian Rice balls, are stuffed with a meaty sauce and mozzarella cheese and then covered in a crunchy breadcrumb coating.
+Arancini Siciliani also known as Italian Rice balls, are stuffed with a meaty sauce and mozzarella cheese and then covered in a crunchy breadcrumb coating.
 A great appetizer or party finger food that everyone will love!

 5 from 2 votes